radiasoft/zgoubi/README.md

 Some of these examples are discussed in Part C of the [users' guide].

-The folder exemples/tools is dedicated to the following :
+The folder examples/tools is dedicated to the following :

 - running `compare` will run some of the examples, and compare their outcomes (logged in compare.out) with reference ones logged in compare.out_reference.
-Absence of (major) differences between compare.out_reference and compare.out is a sign of a good installtion of zgoubi.
+Absence of (major) differences between compare.out_reference and compare.out is a sign of a good installation of zgoubi.

 [CMake]: https://www.cmake.org